code-with-amitk/Code-examples/Networking/OSI-Layers/Layer5/Protocols/SMTP_Simple_Mail_Transfer_Protocol/Packet_Flow.md

 ## SMTP Message Transfer
 > Note all messages in SMTP are 4 characters Eg: HELO, MAIL RCPT etc.
+- **Sending Message from User-1 to User-2:** Message is sent as Envelope+Body
+  - *1. Envelope:*  It contains all the information needed for transporting the message, such as the destination address, priority, and security level etc.
+  - *2. Body:* Actual message.
+It consists of 2 parts:
+    - *2a.
+Header:*  contains control information for the user agents
+    - *2b.
+Body:* For human reciepients

 **Steps**
 - *1.* client connects on port=25 and sends HELO.